View Document Text

 professionals.

-Hapanowicz SWIM (Strategic Wealth Investment Management) Program
+Hapanowicz SWM (Strategic Wealth Investment Management) Program

 The annual investment advisory fee charged shall vary up to 2.0% of the assets held in the account and